muratk3n/thirdwave/en/tweets/2019/week40.md

 ---

-I took the gradient of the freakiest function that I wrote with `autograd`, gave that gradient to scipy optimizer which accepted it and kindly optimized over it.
-This changes everything, how optimization is taught in classes.

-*2019-9-28 21:18:13*

----

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Toyota Kirloskar Motor Pvt Ltd (TKML), the Indian subsidiary of Japan’s <a href="https://twitter.com/ToyotaMotorCorp?ref_src=twsrc%5Etfw">@ToyotaMotorCorp</a> is testing their <a href="https://twitter.com/hashtag/HydrogenNow?src=hash&amp;ref_src=twsrc%5Etfw">#HydrogenNow</a> <a href="https://twitter.com/hashtag/FuelcellNow?src=hash&amp;ref_src=twsrc%5Etfw">#FuelcellNow</a> electric car <a href="https://twitter.com/hashtag/Mirai?src=hash&amp;ref_src=twsrc%5Etfw">#Mirai</a> in India - <a href="https://t.co/as3Rgw1lfz">https://t.co/as3Rgw1lfz</a></p>&mdash; IEA Hydrogen (@IEA_Hydrogen) <a href="https://twitter.com/IEA_Hydrogen/status/1177996408437301249?ref_src=twsrc%5Etfw">September 28, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 *2019-9-28 21:0:36*